-With>1200 care episodes in the 1st audit year we anticipate QOMS will be in a strong position to re-develop models on a 1-2-year basis for all Oncology and Reconstruction metrics in a transparent manner that will accommodate for variations in regional case-mix, to hitherto possible in the pilot stages of risk-adjustment development.
+With>1200 care episodes in the first audit year we anticipate QOMS will be in a strong position to re-develop models on a 1-2-year basis for all Oncology and Reconstruction metrics in a transparent manner that will accommodate for variations in regional case-mix, to hitherto possible in the pilot stages of risk-adjustment development.

-Models allow adjustment for complexity of treatment that, we hope, we counter surgeons' reluctance to engage because of fear of unfair comparisons leading to risk-averse decision making.
+Models allow adjustment for complexity of treatment that, we hope, counters surgeons' reluctance to engage because of fear of unfair comparisons leading to riskaverse decision making.